-Based on a stock price of 601 yen as of June 9, 2020, PC DEPOT has PBR of 1.20, ROE of 7.9%, and PER of 15.1, with a dividend yield of 2.2%.
-As the Company's business expands due to enhanced services delivered to approximately 400,000 members, an increase in new membership, and increasing net sales of solution services, ROE will exceed 10% and the stock price will be revised upwards significantly with the demand increase brought about by the cumulative effect of the planned proposals.
+Based on a stock price of 703 yen as of August 26, 2020, PC DEPOT has PBR of 1.38, ROE of 9.5%, and PER of 14.4, with a dividend yield of 1.8%.
+As the Company's business expands due to enhanced services delivered to approximately 400,000 members, an increase in new membership, and increasing net sales of solution services, ROE will exceed 10% and the stock price will be revised upwards significantly toward a market capitalization of 100 billion yen with the demand increase brought about by the cumulative effect of the planned proposals.